Elizabeth Bennet: In popular culture

 The character of Elizabeth Bennet, marked by intelligence and independent thinking, and her romance with the proud Mr. Darcy have carried over into various theatrical retellings.
 Rosina Filippi's adapted Pride and Prejudice in a play called The Bennets which was performed at the Royal Court Theatre on 29 March 1901.
 The play was directed by and featured Harcourt Williams and Winifred Mayo (as Elizabeth Bennet).

 Helen Fielding's novel Bridget Jones's Diary, as well as the film series of the same name, is a modern adaptation of Pride and Prejudice, with Elizabeth as Renée Zellweger's title character.
 In Gurinder Chadha's Bollywood adaptation, Bride and Prejudice, Aishwarya Rai plays the Elizabeth character, Lalita Bakshi.
 In the 2008 television film Lost in Austen, actress Gemma Arterton plays a version of Lizzy who switches places with a modern-day young woman.
 Lily James starred as the zombie-slaying Elizabeth Bennet in the film version of Pride and Prejudice and Zombies, a popular novel by Seth Grahame-Smith.
 Fire Island is a modern day retelling of Pride and Prejudice, recasting the Bennett family as a queer found family, with screenwriter Joel Kim Booster starring as the Elizabeth corollary.

 One of the most notable portrayals of the character has been that of Jennifer Ehle in the 1995 BBC mini series Pride and Prejudice directed by Simon Langton.
 Ehle won the British Academy Television Award for the Best Actress in 1996.
-Keira Knightley in Pride & Prejudice, directed by Joe Wright was nominated at the Best Actress Academy Award for her performance.
+Keira Knightley portrayed Elizabeth in the 2005 film Pride & Prejudice, directed by Joe Wright.
+She was nominated for the Academy Award for Best Actress for her performance.